 Besides handling the workload, it’s difficult for an internal team to distance themselves from what’s being analyzed.
 That’s why UX audits should be performed by third parties, such as a UX design company.

 Hiring a third party eliminates a great deal of subjectivity and allows for objective and rational analysis.
 A UX design company has no personal stake, nor are they emotionally invested in the product or service, and therefore possess little to no bias relative to what’s being surveyed and studied in the audit.

+Short answer: everyone!
+Any and all organizations with a website or web app need to invest in UX audits.
 UX audits provide designers with explicit information regarding the elements that are contributing and hindering a platform’s usability.
 The user benefits from an improved experience, which in turn benefits the business, rewarding their investment with higher conversion rates and better engagement metrics.

 A great way to ensure an increase in sales is to invest in a UX audit targeting the conversion funnel of your site.
 Effective UX equates to satisfied users; they feel good about interacting with your platform, which directly correlates to conversion.